 When you brown the cubed beef, be sure that there is some space between each piece of meat and the next.
 If the beef chunks are too close together, they’ll steam instead of sear.

 You’ll probably need to sear the beef in two to three batches.

 One final tip: After you’ve trimmed any large chunks of fat from the beef chuck, or if you have some beef fat saved in the freezer (I always do), chop it up and render it in your cookpot over medium heat instead of using vegetable oil.
 It’ll add a more prominent, beefier flavor.
 Just be sure to toss out the chunks of cooked fat before proceeding with the recipe.

 - 2 lbs. fresh, Hatch green chiles or Anaheim peppers - Charred, peeled, and seeds removed.
 Cut into a 1/4-inch dice.
 Divided.

-- 2 lbs. stewing beef with some fat - Lightly trimmed and cut into 1/2 inch cubes
+- 2 lbs. beef chuck - Lightly trimmed and cut into 1/2 inch cubes

 - 2-3 tbsp. vegetable oil - Or, substitute rendered beef fat